jonasschnelli/BitcoinJKit/README.md

 How to use
 ----------

-BitcoinKit.framework & BitcoinJKit.framework share the same API.
-They deliver a singleton of class HIBitcoinManager.
+BitcoinJKit.framework delivers a singleton of class HIBitcoinManager.
 With this object you are able to access bitcoin network and manage your wallet

 First you need to prepare the library for launching.